 This tiny native Australian wasp lives for 3 to 4 days and lays its eggs in the branches of the citrus tree.
 It is the tree’s ‘reaction’ to this egg-laying which produces the next year’s Gall Wasp.

-The best and most effective control of Citrus Gall Wasp is cutting off the swollen branches.
+The traditional method used to control of Citrus Gall Wasp is cutting off the swollen branches.
 The wasp emerges from the gall from August to November, so you need to prune out as much of the gall prior to August to destroy the Gall Wasp cycle.
 Do not put the pruning into the compost or green-waste bin.
 Instead put it in a plastic bag and put it in the garbage bin.
 Spraying to control the wasps are ineffective.
+We don’t actually advocate for using this method anymore.
+See our blog post on citrus gall wasp for our alternative views on this pesky Melbourne citrus pest.

 Do you have stone fruit trees, such as peaches, nectarines or apricots?
 If so, it’s a good idea to treat them in winter for leaf curl.